shubham-sihasane/DailyDevOps/github.md

 - You commit one or more changes grouped together represents a set
 - A set represents single unit of work or feature as commit

+- **Atomic Commits**
+  - You must decide how to group changes
+  - Make small commits when possible
+  - Focus commits on a single concept
+  - Several commit messages will make sets of changes easier to understand
+  - Each commit will contain exclusively a set of changes related to a single task or purpose
+  - Improves collaboration and branch management
+  - Easier to find bugs

 ```git status``` ✅ Get status of git repository

 ```git add <filename>``` ✅ Add filename into staging area